 Our protocol was nearly identical to (Spanias et al., 2015; Young et al., 2014) but involved able-bodied subjects, no device, and wearable sensors.
-With all ipsilateral sensors, we achieved average transitional error rates (5.94 ± 0.84%) that were roughly half those reported by (Spanias et al., 2015; Young et al., 2014); steady-state error rates (1.25 ± 0.19%) were comparable.
-As expected, error rates were higher for transitions, which had fewer training examples but generally more variability.
-Although we used a more generic mode-specific classification scheme compared to (A. M. Simon et al., 2017) by neither merging level walking and ramp ascent classes nor adding special classifier configurations (e.g. predict transitions between stairs and level ground during mid-swing or mid-stance), we achieved error rates approaching the state-of-the-art for unilateral-informed intent recognition control of a powered leg prosthesis.
+Using all ipsilateral sensors in this setup, we achieved average transitional error rates (5.94 ± 0.84%) that were roughly half those reported by (Spanias et al., 2015; Young et al., 2014); steady-state error rates (1.25 ± 0.19%) were comparable.
+As expected, error rates were higher for transitions, which had fewer training examples and generally more variability.
+Although we used a more generic mode-specific classification scheme compared to (Simon et al., 2017) by neither merging level walking and ramp ascent classes nor adding special classifier configurations (e.g. predict transitions between stairs and level ground during mid-swing or mid-stance), we achieved error rates approaching the state-of-the-art for unilateral-informed intent recognition control of a powered leg prosthesis.
 Because the addition of only one contralateral sensor (preferentially kinematic) significantly reduced error rates, our results suggest that substantial improvements in controllability may be achievable with minimal instrumentation of the contralateral limb.
 Unexpectedly, the error rate increased slightly instead of plateauing after the addition of four sensors.
 Although these consistent increases were not statistically significant, they suggest that the extraneous sensors may not only be redundant but also detrimental for intent recognition because they contribute to model overfitting and/or introduce undesirable sensor drift.
 From a practical standpoint, the total time required for instrumenting the subject would also be substantially reduced by using an optimized subset of sensors instead of all sensors.
-Using dediewindows starting 210 ms before the gait event and ending 90 ms after the gait eventd(A. M. Simon et al., 2017)a desirable tradeoff for accuracy
+Using delayed transitions (i.e. windows starting 210 ms before the gait event and ending 90 ms after the gait event) has significantly reduced intent recognition errors for prosthesis control because delayed windows span both the onset of and continuation of movement (Simon et al., 2017).
+However, although offline error rates would likely have decreased further we chose not to implement this delay for the sake of clarity and generalizability to non-prosthesis applications for which such delays may not be a desirable tradeoff for accuracy.

 We showed that unilateral (ipsilateral or contralateral) sensor sets performed comparably for single modalities, which had previously never been demonstrated for intent recognition control strategies.
-Thus, our results suggest that only using contralateral signals for control (and perhaps device-side signals for gait segmentation) could be suitable for assisting individuals with severe unilateral impairment.
-Therefore, we believe high performance intent recognition control systems could still be realizable for a range of assistive devices even with simpler sensorization using wearable sensors and aa more generic control architecture.
+Thus, our results suggest that using signals from the non-affected leg (which alternates between serving as the leading and the trailing leg) for control and perhaps signals from the affected side for gait segmentation could be suitable for assisting individuals with severe unilateral impairment given proper training on how to perform transitions.
+Therefore, we believe high performance intent recognition control systems could still be realizable for a range of assistive devices with simple sensorization by integrating with wearable sensors and modifying a generic intent recognition control architecture.
 Our findings also showed that linear discriminant analysis (LDA) can perform as well as, if not better than, more complex algorithms such as support vector machines (SVM) and artificial neural networks (ANN) on a feature set with higher dimensionality (up to 22 sensors, 332 features) than we have previously used in an intent recognition framework for lower-limb prosthesis control (Spanias et al., 2015).
 To our knowledge, no other studies have used simultaneously recorded bilateral lower-limb neuromechanical signals from able-bodied individuals in an intent recognition control framework; therefore, these results for predicting locomotor activities for unimpaired individuals freely walking without a device also help to establish classification accuracy benchmarks for this framework.